-Click here to view Lancaster University's advice and information for current and prospective students regarding Brexit
+Click here to view Lancaster University's advice and information for current and prospective students regarding Brexit.

 Most international students are permitted to undertake some work in the UK whilst they are studying.
-If you have a tier 4 visa you can usually work up to 20 hours a week.
+If you have a Tier 4 (general student) visa you can usually work up to 20 hours a week.
 It is your responsibility to check any restrictions on your student visa before undertaking any employment.
 Please note, not all courses have defined term times or vacation periods.
 This is particularly the case with many postgraduate courses.

 The following sources provide information on working in the UK as an international student:

 - The UK Visas & Immigration (UKVI) website is the definitive source of information relating to student visas.

 - UKVIs Tier 4 policy guidance document provides information on working in the UK while on a student visa.